 Kits Available in the Summit Sips Store while supplies last!

 We initially built two special edition kits that were in the store for mere minutes before they were snatched up by our readers.
 There seems to be some interest in these kits, so we are adding more to our inventory!
 Click here to see what we have.
-There are limited options for stainless steel spoons, and all require customization.
-We cut them to the perfect size (the maximum that will fit inside the tin).
-We also polish the edges by hand (we don’t want anything sharp onboard).
-Kits include a customized stainless steel spoon, two 1/2-ounce vials of sugar, a 1/8-ounce dropper vial of bitters, all packed in the tin with sleeve and instructions.
+The kit can make even more cocktails per trip and includes a stainless steel spoon, two 1/2-ounce vials of sugar, a 1/8-ounce dropper vial of bitters, all packed in the tin with sleeve and instructions.

-If you are keen on having an Improved Summit Sips Travel Cocktail Kit but you want to make the kit yourself, you can view our previous post with links to the parts.
-To match our latest improvements you’ll need to swap out the 1/4-ounce vial for another 1/2-ounce, and download this updated insert which accommodates the change from 3 to 4 cocktails.
+If you are keen on having an Improved Summit Sips Travel Cocktail Kit but you want to make the kit yourself, you can view our previous post with descriptions of the parts.
+To match our latest improvements you’ll need to swap out the 1/4-ounce vial for another 1/2-ounce, and make a better insert/recipe card which accommodates the change from 3 to 4 cocktails.
 Don’t forget to fashion a spoon.
 Happy travels!